North American hunting technologies

-North American hunting technologies begins with the arrival of the Paleo-Indians and continues through to modern times.
+North American hunting technologies begins with the arrival of the Paleo-Natives and continues through to modern times.
 This article deals exclusively with Aboriginal Canadians and Native Americans in the United States.

-Paleo-Indians
+Paleo-Native Period

-Paleo-Indian weapons technologies
+Paleo-Native Weapons Technologies

 The Clovis spear point is found at nearly all locations in North America.
 It is defined by its relatively large size and fluted morphology that allows it to be hafted onto the end of a spear.
 It is of some debate if this was a handheld thrusting spear, or a throwing spear, or an atlatl.
 It could well have been used for all three, including knives, as the bifacial Clovis point is very well made and utilitarian.
-Typically the points are made from high quality silicates such as flint, or chert.
+Typically the points are made from high-quality silicates such as flint, or chert.
 Often these stone tools are found hundreds of miles from their source stone in caches of semi-complete blanks.
 It appears they would bury some good material they had brought with them when they traveled, and sometimes either forget where they buried it, or possibly found more high-quality materiel in the new location, and had no need to retrieve the caches.